 2. Chose two to four samples of your work.
 Your choices should represent your artistic skill, originality and creativity.

-3. Complete three reading analysis worksheets as instructed below:
+3. Complete three reading analysis worksheets

 c.
 Choose another reading that relates to your particular art form, and complete a reading analysis worksheet for it.